nour-habib/nour-habib/README.md

 ## 🧠 Featured Project
-**Witsmith** (React, Node.js, TypeScript, Python, CLōD)
-- A developer tool that gives AI coding agents persistent memory and a safety contract — so they learn from past mistakes and don't repeat them.
+**Witsmith** (React, Node.js, TypeScript, Python, CLōD) **A developer tool that gives AI coding agents persistent memory and a safety contract — so they learn from past mistakes and don't repeat them**
 - Session recording: witsmith start/run/finish captures every command, its allow/ask/deny decision, stdout/stderr, git diff, and agent trace into a structured evidence bundle per session
 - Self-evolving safety contract: every command is checked against AGENT_WIT.yaml via pattern matching, a SQLite verdict cache, and an LLM fallback; denied commands can permanently amend the contract so future agents are blocked instantly without an LLM call
 - LLM memory generation: the evidence bundle is analysed by CLōD in parallel (summarize, infer hypotheses, extract typed claims) to produce structured memory cards tagged with source files, retrieval keywords, and stale-detection paths